-If you take diabetic tablets or insulin, warfarin or clopidogrel/plavix please contact the unit as your appointment may need to be altered and you may need additional information.
+If you take diabetic tablets or insulin or tablets that thin the blood such as warfarin, dabigatrab, apixaban, rivaroxaban, clopidogrel, plavix or prasugrel, please contact the unit.
+This is because your appointment may need to be altered and you may need additional information.